 Your guide, Steve Shunk knows the region well.
 Join him for this well-planned winter adventure!

-- Enjoy three nights in the Skagit River Valley, at the quaint port-town of La Conner, then three in picturesque Port Townsend
+- Stay for three nights in the Skagit River Valley, at the quaint port-town of La Conner, then three in picturesque Port Townsend

 - Explore the Skagit and Samish flats; Samish, Padilla, and Skagit Bays; Fidalgo Island; and the Stillaguamish River delta, near Stanwood.

 - Scan ocean waters across Puget Sound, Admiralty Inlet, and the Strait of Juan de Fuca